jstarrfire/algolia-demo/answers.md

 Once the records are found another key attribute of search is returning the most relevant results.
 This is where custom ranking comes into play.
 Custom ranking allows the results to improved based on other attributes - for example, by ranking the most popular products more highly in the results.
 Here is additional information on custom ranking that may be helpful: [custom ranking](https://www.algolia.com/doc/guides/managing-results/must-do/custom-ranking/).

-Please let me know if I can help in anyway.
+Please let me know if I can provide any assistance.

 Best regards,